awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-4.md

 # Capturing digits<a name="case-4"></a>

 You use the `ReceiveDigits` action to receive inbound dual\-tone multi frequency \(DTMF\) digits and symbols\.
-When the SIP application receives one or more DTMF digits, it invokes a Lambda function with the `ReceivedDigits` value contained in the `ActionData` object\.
+When the SIP media application receives one or more DTMF digits, it invokes a Lambda function with the `ReceivedDigits` value contained in the `ActionData` object\.

 When a Lambda function first returns a `ReceiveDigits` action, and that action runs successfully, it gets back a function similar to this example: